rupertgermann/open-recall/docs/notes.md

 - improve starter prompt suggestions for chat-about -doc/entity
 - make sure data retrieval from local sources for chat context follows best practices (function calling?)

+- link mentioned documents (e.g.  KB: “OpenAI”) and entities in the chat response to the local docs and entities

+highlight connections between entities in graph module on hover